UIC-verif-group/refinedC/README.md

 where you created the switch.

 ### System dependencies

-In order to install RefinedC you will need to make sure that you have the GNU MPFR library on your system (`libmpfr-dev` package on Debian).
-It is required by [Cerberus](https://github.com/rems-project/cerberus), which we use or our frontend (but the dependency is implicit).

 The frontend also requires a C compiler (accessible through `cc`).
 A standard GCC or Clang installation should do the trick.